13 Common Screening Interview Questions to Ask to Find Top Talent

 Whether delivered through an in-person or a remote interview process, screening interview questions are a great way to eliminate candidates who are unqualified, underqualified, or unsuitable, leaving you to focus your time, energy, and resources only on those who are the best fit.

-The Dangers of Asking Bad Screening Interview Questions
+The Pitfalls of Asking Bad Screening Interview Questions

-When done well, a screening process or pre-screening interview will help weed out unfit candidates so that you can focus on the cream of the crop.
+When done well, a screening process or pre-screening interview will help weed out unfit candidates.
 When done poorly, however, screening interview questions can sometimes cause more harm than good.

 That is why, when creating screening interview questions, you must always carefully filter each potential question for hidden bias.
 If you miss this step in the process, you could create hidden barriers for some of your most qualified candidates before they even have a chance to advance in your interview process.

 When choosing your screening questions, another concern relates to compliance with legal and ethical guidelines.
-In efforts to protect privacy and ensure fairness, certain types of questions have been deemed off-limits.
+In efforts to protect privacy and ensure fairness, certain types of questions have been deemed off-limits, including queries related to:

 - Sex, sexual orientation, and gender identity